 Optimizable product or optimizable product group refers to a single SKU or a group of SKUs whose price is optimized with an AI-based pricing tool.

 To start with, it is not mandatory to group products into an optimizable product group.
 If the sales volumes of an individual SKU are high enough, the SKU by itself can (and typically should) be an optimizable product.

 The minimum amount of sales volume for an individual SKU to be considered an optimizable product is 0.5 sold units in a week.

 Another criteria for any SKU to be considered an optimizable product is that you have to be able to change the price point of the SKU in question.

-When does it makes sense to group multiple products as a optimizable product group?
+When does it makes sense to group multiple products as optimizable product groups?

 If the products you are selling are very similar to each other, grouping them together as bigger optimizable product groups can be a good idea instead of having them compete with each other in price.
 This becomes especially important, when you are optimizing profits based on demand.